NYSCP Joint Targeted Area Inspection (JTAI): Guidance for Practitioners - North Yorkshire

 • Inspectors carry out planning and pre-inspection analysis.

-• A multi-agency meeting with local partners for them to explain strategic arrangements to respond to children who are victims of domestic abuse.
+• A multi-agency meeting is held with local partners for them to explain strategic arrangements to respond to children who are at risk of, or are victims of, child sexual abuse.

 • The local area evaluates children’s experiences and provide audits to the inspection team